Arbitrarily large jumps in the de Rham and Hodge cohomology of families in characteristic $p$: The Construction of Godeaux--Serre Varieties

-In this subsection, we give an exposition of the definitions and facts we will need concerning actions of finite flat group schemes on varieties.
 Let $S$ be a locally noetherian scheme, $G$ a finite flat $S$-group scheme, and $X$ an $S$-scheme.
 An action of $G$ on $X$ is an $S$-map $G \times_S X \to X$ inducing a group action on $T$-valued points for all $S$-schemes $T$.

 \begin{defi} If $T$ is an $S$-scheme and $x \in X(T)$, the stabilizer of $x$ in $G$ is the functor which sends a $T$-scheme $U$ to $\{g \in G(U) : g x_U = x_U\}$.
 The free locus is the functor sending an $S$-scheme $T$ to those points in $X(T)$ with trivial stabilizer. \end{defi}